repology/repology-rules/README.md

 #### altver

-A project may use two parallel versioning schemes one of which contains additional version components, such as build number:
+A project may use two parallel versioning schemes, one of which contains additional version components, such as a build number:

 `0.17`, `0.17.13509`, `0.17.13541`, `0.18`, `0.18.16131`

-Normally, `0.18.16131` would outdate `0.18`, but if these refer to the same version, this is not desired behavior.
-In such case, version scheme containing extra components (e.g. one which compares greater) may be marked as **altver**, which would allow both `0.18` and `0.18.16131` to be considered latest, and both outdated by either `0.19` or `0.19.x`
+Normally, `0.18.16131` would be considered more recent than `0.18`, but if these refer to the same version, this is not desired behavior.
+In such case, a version scheme containing extra components (e.g. one which compares greater) may be marked as **altver**, which would allow both `0.18` and `0.18.16131` to be considered the latest, and both to be marked as outdated by the presence of either `0.19` or `0.19.x`.

 ```yaml
 - { name: freecad, verlonger: 3, altver: true }